mvolkmann/blog/src/neovim.md

 The Neovim project started in 2014 and was officially released in November 2015.

-The source for neovim is in a public {% aTargetBlank "https://github.com/neovim/neovim", "GitHub repository" %}.
+The source for Neovim is in a public {% aTargetBlank "https://github.com/neovim/neovim", "GitHub repository" %}.
 As of April 2023 there were 963 contributors and the code was 44% VimScript, 31% C, and 23% Lua.

 ## Installing

-In macos, neovim can be installed using Homebrew. by entering `brew install neovim`.
+In macos, Neovim can be installed using Homebrew. by entering `brew install neovim`.

 If you are already in the habit of using Vim,